manuel-gallardo/udacity/Explore US Bikeshare Data/Readme.md

 # Explore US Bikeshare Data

-The following project consist to build a python program to analise statistics of for three major cities in the United States—Chicago, New York City, and Washington.
+This project consist to build a python program to analise statistics of for three major cities in the United States—Chicago, New York City, and Washington.
+Therefore, this could lead to futher analysis like to obtain results of best usage, avoiding long riding from a single user, type of users, most popular station, etc.

 ## Dataset